evennia/evennia/docs/source/Howto/Starting/Part1/Python-classes-and-objects.md

         print(f"{self.key} is moving!")

-class Dragon(Mobile):
+class Dragon(Monster):
     """
-    This is a dragon-specific mobile.
+    This is a dragon-specific monster.
     """

     def move_around(self):